gematik/techblog/_posts/2024-12-20-vau-data-types.markdown

 }
 ```

+## VAU Responses

-### Level 1 Vau Response
+### Level 1 VAU Response

-A level 1 Vau Response has a structure very similar to that of its request counterpart.
+A Level 1 VAU Response has a structure very similar to that of its request counterpart.
 Here's an example:

 ```text